 Dinkles/Guard Shoes/Member shirts/Gloves/Wristbands: They all look alike!
 Write your name somewhere so that you know which one is yours.
 This is a good idea for spirit wear as well.

-New this year: Any needed hemming changes will be taken care of by the BRBB.
+Any needed hemming changes will be taken care of by the BRBB.
 We will take bibs and tunics to Alterations by Nadia in Souderton.

 See the Uniform Care Guide.

-Instrumentalists & Drum Majors: For games, competitions, parades where you wear the band uniform: You’ll get some great marching band shoes, aka “Dinkles”.
+Musicians & Drum Majors: For games, competitions, parades where you wear the band uniform: You’ll get some great marching band shoes, aka “Dinkles”.
 A uniform company representative will measure you during Band Camp.

 Do you need new shoes?
 A uniform company representative will measure you during the regular Band Camp.